-Tunisia sentences British DJ for Muslim prayer remix - BBC News
+'Call to prayer' DJ given jail term

 A Tunisian court has sentenced a British DJ to a year in jail after he played a dance remix of the Muslim call to prayer.

-The DJ, known as Dax J, was charged with public indecency and offending public morality.
+London-born Dax J, was charged with public indecency and offending public morality - but had already fled the country before the court case.

 The nightclub was shut down after footage of the weekend's event was shared on social media and sparked outrage.